alexiscordova/sony/src/packages/modules/editorial-slideshows-e4/README.md

 ### D4.
 PDP Slide Show

 The pdp slide show D4.
+This is actually a submodule of an Editorial layout.

 Document Overview